 I firmly believe that you can make anything work if you want to.
 It’s that simple.
 That’s the big secret.
 If you truly want something to work, and you put everything you have into it, you’ll be surprised at what you can accomplish.
-I wont lie – long distance for 18 months was incredibly hard, but we made it work by maintaining:
+I wont lie – long distance for 18 months was incredibly hard, but we made it work by maintaining the following.

 Work out a time which works in both time zones and try to stick with it so you have consistency.

-Honestly, the concept of phone sex is ridiculous to me (that’s just me though – it might be your thing!), however that’s not to say that you can’t keep the romance alive, even from 15,000 kilometers away.
+You may not be able to go no traditional dates, however that’s not to say that you can’t keep the romance alive, even from 15,000 kilometers away.